 In an effort to contain and mitigate the spread of COVID-19, which the World Health Organization, or WHO, declared to be a pandemic on March 12, 2020, many countries have imposed unprecedented restrictions on travel, quarantines and other public health safety measures.
 As of the beginning of the second quarter of 2020, we began to experience a significant COVID-19 related impact on our financial condition and results of operations, which we primarily attribute to the postponement of CGuard EPS procedures (non-emergency procedures), as hospitals shifted resources to patients affected by COVID-19.
-To our knowledge, most European countries in which we operate are slowly reinstating elective procedures, but we do not know when the hospitals will resume to normal prepandemic levels with such procedures.
+To our knowledge, most European countries in which we operate are slowly reinstating elective procedures, but we do not know when the hospitals will resume to normal prepandemic levels with such procedures in light of recent increases in COVID-19 cases in the territories we sell into.
 We anticipate that the continuation of the pandemic and related restrictions and safety measures would likely result in a continued decline in sales of our products for the upcoming periods.
 For more discussion on our risks related to COVID-19, please see risk factors included under "Item 1A.
 Risk Factors" herein.

-In response to significant market volatility and uncertainties relating to COVID-19, the fees and salaries of our board of directors (the "Board"), management and most of its employees were reduced in order to alleviate corporate operating expenses.
+In response to significant market volatility and uncertainties relating to COVID-19, the fees and salaries of our board of directors (the "Board"), management and most of our employees were reduced in order to alleviate corporate operating expenses.